Paneer Lababdar – Creamy Paneer Curry

 • To make vegan paneer lababdar, substitute the paneer with tofu; the ghee with oil and the cream with a dash of coconut milk

-Difference between paneer butter masala and paneer lababdar
+What is the different between paneer butter masala and paneer lababdar?

 The best way to guarantee soft paneer is to make it at home.
 Making paneer is easier than you think and requires just two ingredients – use my homemade paneer recipe.
 The paneer is ready in 15 minutes and makes really soft paneer.